greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 You must package the FDW shared library and extension files in a form suitable for deployment in a Greenplum Database cluster.
 When you construct and deploy the package, take into consideration the following:

--   The FDW shared library must be installed to the same file system location on the master host and on every segment host in the Greenplum Database cluster.
+-   The FDW shared library must be installed to the same file system location on the coordinator host and on every segment host in the Greenplum Database cluster.
 You specify this location in the `.control` file.
 This location is typically the `$GPHOME/lib/postgresql/` directory.
--   The FDW `.sql` and `.control` files must be installed to the `$GPHOME/share/postgresql/extension/` directory on the master host and on every segment host in the Greenplum Database cluster.
+-   The FDW `.sql` and `.control` files must be installed to the `$GPHOME/share/postgresql/extension/` directory on the coordinator host and on every segment host in the Greenplum Database cluster.
 -   The `gpadmin` user must have permission to traverse the complete file system path to the FDW shared library file and extension files.